nixterra/nixterra.github.io/index.md

 # 👋 Hi, I'm Nina

-I'm a data analyst passionate about turning raw data into actionable insights.
-I specialize in data wrangling and storytelling with numbers.
+I'm a writer learning data — exploring how to make sense of things through small experiments, research, and reflection.

 ## 🧠 Projects